Saibot393/perceptive/README.md

 - Reset spotted on token movement[Tokens only]: to reset spotters of this token on movement
 - Stealth effects[Tokens only]: to add additional stealth effects to this token
 - Override world stealth effects[Tokens only]: to override the worlds stealth effects with this tokens custom stealth effects
-- Tile name[TIles only]: to set the displayed name of this tile for e.g. dialogs
+- Tile name[Tiles only]: to set the displayed name of this tile for e.g. dialogs
+- Spotting Message: to set a chat message displayed for tokens that spot this object

 The following informations will be displayed in the settings (if applicable):
  - Calculated passive perception: The passive perception of this token calculated according to the set formula